Swimming during pregnancy can be a safe and healthy way to exercise. Many moms-to-be find that it can also be a calm and relaxing activity.

-It’s considered fine to swim in early pregnancy.
+Swimming is considered to be fine during early pregnancy.
 During the first trimester, it may actually be helpful to swim as it can help boost your energy level.
 Some women have felt some relief from morning sickness after an early swim.

 In the second trimester, swimming can be relaxing and quite fun.
 As your pregnant body grows it can become difficult to do demanding activities.
 Being in the water creates buoyancy which allows you to feel almost weightless.

 In the third trimester, your body can be uncomfortable.
-Some can exhibit swollen feet, achy back, and so much more during this stage of pregnancy.
-Let’s face it being comfortable is important during the last trimester.
+Some can exhibit swollen feet, achy back, and so much more at this point.
+Let’s face it, being comfortable is important during the last trimester.
 Swimming can bring relief to sore and tight muscles.
 You should be careful while getting in and out of pools as surfaces can be uneven or slippery.